-Directors limit their other board memberships to a number which permits them, given their individual circumstances, to responsibly perform all of their Director duties, with no Director serving on the boards of more than five publicly traded companies.
+Directors should limit their other board memberships to a number that permits them, given their individual circumstances, to responsibly perform all of their Director duties, with no Director serving on the boards of more than five publicly traded companies.
+A Director who also serves as board Chair or Lead Director of a publicly traded company should not serve on more than four boards of publicly traded companies (including the company for which the Director is board Chair or Lead Director).
 A Director who also serves as the CEO of a publicly traded company should not serve on more than three boards of publicly traded companies (including the company for which the Director is CEO).
-Current positions in excess of these limits may be maintained unless the Board Nominating and Governance Committee determines that doing so would impair the Director's service on the Corporation's Board.
-To avoid any potential conflict of interest, Directors will not accept a seat on any additional public company board without first notifying the Lead Director and the Chairman of the Board.
-The Board Nominating and Governance Committee reviews and approves the election of any employee Director to outside, for-profit board positions.
+When recommending individuals as nominees for the Board under the "Election of Directors" section above and in connection with Director evaluations under the "Evaluation of Board Performance" section below, the Board Nominating and Governance Committee will consider each Director's outside commitments, including directorships or leadership positions at other publicly traded and private companies and nonprofit entities, to help determine whether such outside commitments impair the Director's effectiveness as a member of the Board.
+To avoid any potential conflict of interest, Directors will not accept a seat on any additional public or private company board without first notifying the Lead Director and the Chairman of the Board.
+The Board Nominating and Governance

+Committee reviews and approves the election of any employee Director to outside, for-profit board positions.